approov/web-quickstart-fingerprintjs-javascript/README.md

 Each API request made by the web app is handled such that:

 * A FingerprintJS `visitorId` and `requestId` is fetched via the included FingerprintJS script
-* An attestation request is made to the Approov cloud service with the `visitorId` and `requestId`
+* A web protection request is made to the Approov cloud service with the `visitorId` and `requestId`
-* The Approov token returned from the Approov attestation request is added as an header to the API request
+* The Approov token returned from the Approov web protection request is added as an header to the API request
 * The API request is made as usual by the web app

 The API backend will be the one deciding to allow or deny the action the user initiates from the web app.
 Never put logic in the web app itself to decide when the user is allowed or not to perform the action, because it can be easily bypassed and then the API will be left vulnerable.

 ### Approov Cloud Service

-The Approov cloud service attests with FingerprintJS cloud service that your web app is indeed being used by a real user in a browser.

-The attestation request is handled such that:
+The Approov cloud service checks with FingerprintJS cloud service that your web app is indeed being used by a real user in a browser, and then the web protection request is handled such that:

 * If the FingerprintJS check passes then a valid Approov token is returned to the web app
 * If the FingerprintJS check fails then a legitimate looking Approov token will be returned